The Logitech MX Master 3 is a feature-packed mouse that optimizes productivity and creative work.

 You can find this mouse in both in a graphite black and mid grey color.

-If you have a palm grip, this mouse is fantastic for you.
+If you have a palm grip, this mouse is fantastic.
 I tried using this mouse with a claw grip while gaming and it is still quite comfortable, although not designed for that style.

 In addition to its great ergonomic design, the rubber where you rest your palm makes it more comfortable.

-Overall, this is one of the most comfortable mouse I have ever used and still achieves it without looking like some of the stranger ergonomic mice on the market.
+Overall, this is one of the most comfortable mice I have ever used, and the ergonomic design isn’t strange or bulky as compared to some other mice in the market.

 One of the Best: The Darkfield Laser Sensor